 - When accessing the device's CLI, you are prompted to enter your management username and password.
-The credentials are common to all the device's management interfaces (e.g., Web). - The default username and password of the Administrator user level is Admin and Admin, respectively. - The default username and password of the Monitor user level is User and User, respectively.
+The credentials are common to all the device's management interfaces (e.g., Web). - If your 'Status' in the Local Users table is New, after entering your username and current password, you're prompted to change your password: